Identity Theft Statistics

 9. Stolen or fake identities sell for $0.10–$1.50 in the underground economy.

-Financial fraud statistics show that medical notes and prescriptions sell for higher at $15-$20, while mobile phone online accounts cost about $15-$25.
-You can buy stolen medical records for $0-$10-$35 or full ID packages for $30-$100.
-Getting your hands on scanned documents containing personal data will cost you $0.50-$45.
+Financial fraud statistics show that medical notes and prescriptions sell for higher, at $15–$20, while mobile phone online accounts cost about $15–$25.
+You can buy stolen medical records for $0.1–$35 or full ID packages for $30–$100.
+Getting your hands on scanned documents containing personal data will cost you $0.50–$45.

-Synthetic identity fraud statistics show that these have been on the rise and jumped by 35% from 2015 to 2016.
+Synthetic identity fraud statistics show that synthetic theft incidents are on the rise and jumped by 35% from 2015 to 2016.
 When an offender uses real information to create a new (unreal) identity, we have cybercrime identity theft cases.
 These cases have a high average loss of $6,000 per account.

 American Identity Theft Stats

 11. There were 1.4 million identity theft reports in 2021.

 The Consumer Sentinel Network received more than 5.7 million reports in 2021, covering fraud and identity theft complaints, as well as those related to other consumer issues, such as problems with banks and lenders.

 The total fraud losses reached $5.9 billion, and the median loss was $500.
 Imposter scams accounted for 984,756 reports, out of which 17% faced losses.
 The total reported loss stood at $2.3 billion, while the median loss was $1,000.